 Near Earth Asteroids?

 The way to go to Mars is to GO TO MARS.
 All cislunar activities will be telerobotic.
-If for some reason it is necessary to have a precursor mission to a deep space destination before undertaking Martian settlement, then asteroids — NOT THE MOON — should be the compromise “flexible” destination.
-Deep Space technologies and delayed communication experience can be achieved via the Inspiration Mars fly-by.
+If for some reason it is necessary to have a precursor mission to a deep space destination before undertaking Martian settlement, then near-Earth asteroids — NOT THE MOON — should be the compromise “flexible” destination.
 Private enterprise will use Mars infrastructure to develop NEAs without government interference and taxpayer funding.
-It would make sense for NASA to focus upon Mars, allowing entrepreneurs to develop asteroids.
+It would make sense for NASA to focus upon Mars, allowing entrepreneurs to develop near-Earth asteroids.

 Far Side Radio Telescope?

 A constellation of freespace telescopes should be established using infrastructure from Mars settlement and asteroid exploitation.
-Each telescope can be equipped with its own shield to block background radio noise rather than rely upon the moon imperfectly to provide this.
+Each telescope can be equipped with its own shield to block background radio noise rather than rely upon the moon.

 “Traitors Return to Earth”?

 Do not return.
-Expeditions to Mars are not precursors to multi-million dollar book tours at motivational speaking retreats.
+Expeditions to Mars are not precursors to book tours and motivational speaking retreats.
 Do not dare return.
-Earth is small we will find you.
-No one will remember you fifty thousand years from now, we will remember you if you return.
-Strive to stay, it is your duty.
 (Eventually cyclers will offer routine travel to and from Earth and other destinations throughout our solar system; returning persons born off-Earth will offer unique perspectives and insights into life on Earth.
 Visits by such second-generation settlers should be celebrated.)